Hygrophorus hypothejus

 Spores 7.5-10 x 4-5 µm, ellipsoid, smooth, inamyloid; spore print white.

 Hygrophorus hypothejus is recognized by a viscid (when moist) brownish cap usually with yellowish or orange tones, cream to pale yellow decurrent gills, and a slimy lower stipe.
-It is common along the coast north of San Francisco fruiting under Beach Pine (Pinus contorta) but relatively rare in the immediate S.F.
-Bay Area where Monterey Pine (Pinus radiata), a three-needle pine, predominates.
+It is common along the coast north of San Francisco fruiting under beach pine (Pinus contorta) but relatively rare in the immediate San Francisco Bay Area where Monterey pine (Pinus radiata), a three-needle pine, predominates.